Anya Packer

-Anya Packer (née Battaglino; born November 19, 1991) is an American retired ice hockey player and the current general manager of the Metropolitan Riveters of the Premier Hockey Federation (PHF).
+Anya Packer (née Battaglino; born November 19, 1991) is an American retired ice hockey player and former general manager of the Metropolitan Riveters of the Premier Hockey Federation (PHF).
 She played three PHF seasons with the Connecticut Whale before retiring from top-level play and stepping into the role as executive director of the Premier Hockey Federation Players' Association.

 Career

 University

 During college, Packer played for the Boston University Terriers women's ice hockey team during the 2010–11 and 2011–12 seasons.

 CWHL

 Packer began her post-collegiate career with the Boston Blades of the Canadian Women's Hockey League (CWHL) in the 2012–13 season, making her debut with the team in a game against the Calgary Inferno on December 10, 2012.
 In 2013, her first season with the team, Packer won the Clarkson Cup.

 NWHL

 Packer signed a contract with the Connecticut Whale in 2015, joining the franchise for the inaugural 2015–16 NWHL season.
 Packer was injured in a November 2015 game against the Buffalo Beauts.

 Following the 2016–17 season, Packer was named one of the NWHL Fans' Three Stars of the Season alongside Harrison Browne and Rebecca Russo after a fan vote.

 On the June 2, 2017, it was reported that Packer had signed an extension to play with the Connecticut Whale for the 2017–18 NWHL season.